What I Wish the World Knew About Why Serbia Is Protesting

-By the time President Vučić appeared on television on July 7, most citizens had already long known about all of this and were familiar with the true situation.
+By the time President Vučić appeared on television on July 7, most people had already long known about all of this and were familiar with the true situation.
 They were just waiting for the government to admit it and take responsibility.
-But instead, Vučić blamed the citizens and announced another curfew, sparking a series of genuine and spontaneous protests.
+But Vučić blamed the citizens and announced another curfew, sparking this series of genuine and spontaneous protests.

 Answering a question on live television about why he was demonstrating, protestor Petar Djurić Djufa — in tears from sorrow, teargas, or both — put into perspective the cruelty in the government’s pandemic response:

 Pops, this is for you.
 You died because there were no more respirators, and I still haven’t received the documentation that you died of coronavirus.
 There were no more respirators in the Zemun hospital while they kept bragging about having so many respirators that we could give them out to charity.
 Djufa Ljubiša Djurić — I love you so much.
 Pops, this is for you.